therootcompany/telebit/README.md

-                    $VERBOSE_RAW        logs full data (as string) --acme-agree        $ACME_AGREE         agree to the ACME service agreement --acme-email        $ACME_EMAIL         the webmaster email for ACME notices --acme-relay-url    $ACME_RELAY_URL     the server that will relay ACME DNS-01 requests
+                    $VERBOSE_RAW        logs full data (as string) --acme-agree        $ACME_AGREE         agree to the ACME service agreement --acme-email        $ACME_EMAIL         the webmaster email for ACME notices
 ```